JuliaNLSolvers/NLsolve.jl/README.md

 There is also an identical API for solving fixed points (i.e., taking as input a function `F(x)`, and solving `F(x) = x`).

-Note, if a single equation and not a system is to be solved, consider using [Roots.jl](https://github.com/JuliaMath/Roots.jl).
+Note, if a single equation and not a system is to be solved and performance is not critical, consider using [Roots.jl](https://github.com/JuliaMath/Roots.jl).
+If you want to solve a small system of equations at high performance, consider using [NonlinearSolve.jl](https://github.com/JuliaComputing/NonlinearSolve.jl).

 # A super simple example